Vesterberg/AutoAFKmining/README.md

 Made for Windows

-Simople script that starts Ethminer when user is inactive.
+Simple script that starts Ethminer when user is inactive.
 Stops Ethminer when user input is registered

 Ctrl+F1 Stops any ethminer process that is running